oneapi-src/oneDNN/README.md

 > for more details.

 The library is optimized for the following GPUs:
-* Intel Processor Graphics based on Gen9, Gen9.5 and Gen11, and Gen12 architectures
+* Intel UHD Graphics for 11th generation Intel processors or newer
 * Intel Iris(R) Xe graphics (formerly DG1)
 * Intel Arc(TM) graphics (formerly Alchemist and DG2)
 * Intel Data Center GPU Flex Series (formerly Arctic Sound-M)